Narayan-cpu/Emotion_detection_Keras/README.md

-Here’s a more visually appealing, engaging, and educational version of your README:

----

 # 🎭 Emotion Detection System using Keras

 Unlock the power of deep learning to recognize emotions!
 This **Emotion Detection System** leverages **Keras** and **Convolutional Neural Networks (CNNs)** to classify emotions from facial expressions in images.
 Whether you're an AI enthusiast or a developer looking for a practical project, this system is a great way to dive into the world of **Computer Vision** and **Emotion AI**.